zhufengme/GPTCommit/README.md

     cd GPTCommit
     ```

-3. Ensure you have `jq` installed to process JSON data.
-If not installed, you can use the following command to install it:
+3. Ensure you have `jq` installed to handle JSON data.
+If not, you can install it using the following command:
     ```bash
     sudo apt-get install jq
     ```

 ## Configuration

-Before running the script, you need to perform some configuration.
+Before running the script, you need to configure a few things.

 1. Open the `gptcommit.sh` file:
     ```bash
     nano gptcommit.sh
     ```

-2. Replace `your_openai_api_key_here` with your OpenAI API key in the following line:
+2. Replace `your_openai_api_key_here` in the following line with your OpenAI API key:
     ```bash
     OPENAI_API_KEY="your_openai_api_key_here"
     ```

-3. [Optional] Set the proxy you want to use, leave empty to follow curl's default behavior (using the HTTPS_PROXY environment variable or settings in .curlrc):
+3. [Optional] Set the proxy you want to use.
+Leave it empty to follow curl's default behavior (using the HTTPS_PROXY environment variable or settings in .curlrc):
     ```bash
     CURL_PROXY=""
     ```